liilab/appify/README.txt

 One of the major benefits of WooApp is its user-friendly interface and excellent user experience.
 The app is easy to navigate and use, making it simple for customers to shop and purchase items on the go.
 Additionally, the app has a cool and modern design that is sure to attract customers and keep them coming back for more.

 However, there are some limitations to WooApp.
 Currently, the plugin only supports simple, variable, and grouped products.
-It does not have integration with Google sign-in or mail integrations, so customers will have to create an account through the app itself.
+It does not have integration with Google sign-in, so customers will have to create an account through the app itself.

 Privacy is also a major concern for many users, and WooApp takes this seriously.
 The plugin does not use any of your data for any purpose, ensuring that your personal information is kept safe and secure.